aarajput/flutter_form_validators/README.md

 If you want to use custom regex for email validation, please take a look at [Pattern](#pattern).

 #### Example
-This code will validate email and show error if TextFormField's value is non-empty and email address is invalid.
+This code will validate the email and show an error if TextFormField's value is non-empty and the email address is invalid.
 ```dart
   TextFormField(
     decoration: InputDecoration(